CleverProgrammers/pwj-chrome-extension/readme.md

 #### HINTS:
 - Save the data in Chrome Sync
 - Create `add()` function
+- Add storge permission to `manifest.json`
+- Make sure to reload your chrome extension for `manifest.json` to take effect
 - You need to grab the list of action items first and then append the new item

 ## TODO: Display the list of Action Items from the database